 Q&A — Common Questions About Clean Code Books

-For practical resources and a clean code checklist, see our Clean Code checklist and the team reading paths at Clean Code Guy reading plans.
+For practical resources and a clean code checklist, see /resources/clean-code-checklist and team reading paths at /team/reading-paths.

 AI writes code.You make it last.